-MassHealth provides a variety of levels of healthcare benefits to low and medium income residents of Massachusetts by paying for insurance or paying doctors and other service providers directly.
+MassHealth provides a variety of levels of health care benefits to low and medium income residents of Massachusetts by paying for insurance or paying doctors and other service providers directly.
 Eligibility and levels of coverage depend on the type of MassHealth plan.
 Some individuals may be eligible for MassHealth because of a disability or illness, such as HIV or breast cancer.
-Visit MassHealth for more information on the different plans available.
+For more information about available plans, visit the MassHealth website at www.mass.gov/masshealth.

 The following are income eligibility criteria for MassHealth Standard which is one of the most common types of MassHealth programs.
 There are many other types of MassHealth programs.
 You may qualify for a different type of MassHealth even if you don’t qualify for MassHealth Standard.
 Please contact MassHealth directly for more information, or visit their website.